Parmesh-Weetech/Backend-Nest/README.md

 - Experimental Decorator are mostly used in many framework and libraries like Angular.Js, or in backend framework Nest.Js.
 - We can define multiple decorator to single class, function, variable but the order to bottom-top means last decorator is there in declaration that executes first then upper-ones.
 - But factory decorator order is which they are there in declaration order means top-bottom order.

+## ES Modules
+- ES modules are introduce in 2015 in es6 version of ECMAScript
+- Which means we can use the import and export statements in files and divide the one project into multiple file.
+- Before this namespace is used but now namespace is not used mostly but es modules is used.
+- For this we need to specify the type in package.json as module.
+- In importing files in another file we need to specify the type of the file whether it is a js file or ts file because browser won't know which file needs to import and use.